 Quicker recovery (typically days, not weeks/months)

 Photorejuvenation effects if used on sunspots or sun damaged skin

-Recent studies have indicated that field treatment with PDT is the most effective of the current options available for treating actinic/solar keratoses when compared to cryotherapy (freezing) and topical prescription creams.
+Recent studies have indicated that field treatment with PDT is one of the most effective, AND most cosmetically beneficial, of the current options available for treating actinic/solar keratoses when compared to cryotherapy (freezing) and topical prescription creams.

-Note that not all lesions are suitable for PDT, and therefore it will only be offered in appropriate circumstances.
+Note that not all lesions, or patients are suitable for PDT, and therefore it will only be offered in appropriate circumstances.